najmi-smile/NC-News-API/README.md

 This API has been deployed to Heroku [here](https://quiet-shore-88770.herokuapp.com/).

-## Set Up
+## Local Set Up
-To check if Node.js is installed on your machine open a terminal window and enter:
+Check if Node.js is installed on your machine open a terminal window and enter:

 ```$ node -v```

 If you do not already have Node.js installed please follow the instructions on [this guide](https://nodejs.org/en/download/package-manager/).

-To check if npm is installed on your machine enter this command in you terminal window:
+Check if npm is installed on your machine enter this command in you terminal window:

 ```$ npm -v```

 If you do not have npm already installed please follow [this guide](https://www.npmjs.com/get-npm) to set it up.

-To check if git is installed on your machine please enter the following commitng in your terminal window:
+Check if git is installed on your machine please enter the following commitng in your terminal window:

 ```$ git --version```